 Topical senolytics are an exciting new strategy for skin rejuvenation.
 Rapamycin has been tested as a topical senolytic, resulting in reduction of senescence markers.
-A small placebocontrolled trial was conducted in subjects greater than 40 years of age with evidence of agerelated photoaging (sun damage) and thinning of the skin.
+A small placebo- controlled trial was conducted in subjects greater than 40 years of age with age-related photoaging (sun damage) and thinning of the skin.
 Subjects showed progressive reduction in levels of a cell senescence marker called p16INK4A protein, and an increase in collagen.

 Improvement in skin appearance was noted in multiple participants as well.
-A

-California-based company called OneSkin has developed a skin care product (called OS-01) with a proprietary senolytic peptide called Pep 14.
-Haut.ai validated their results, and research published in May 2023 demonstrated that Pep 14 reduced senescence markers and promoted DNA repair in human skin.
-I am convinced that senolytics for skin care is a major advance and I recommend it frequently.
-Anecdotally, we are seeing faster healing after facial peels and on surgical scars with OS-01.
+A California-based company called OneSkin has developed a skin care product (called OS-01) with a proprietary senolytic peptide called Pep 14.
+Haut.ai validated their results, and research published in 2023 demonstrated that Pep 14 reduced senescence markers and promoted DNA repair in human skin.
+I believe that senolytics for skin care is a major advance and I recommend it frequently.
+Anecdotally, we are seeing faster healing after facial peels and surgical scars with OS-01.
+OneSkin has products for face and body.